Main navigation

 Graduate Faculty Categories - 12.1

 Faculty.
-Current tenure-track faculty and research track faculty at the university are eligible for appointment as Category M or P Graduate Faculty.
-Clinical track faculty are eligible for appointment as Category M Graduate Faculty.
+Current tenure-track faculty (defined in Chapter 3335-5-19 A) are eligible for appointment as Category M or P Graduate Faculty.
+Current research faculty (defined in Chapter 3335-7-30 through 3335-7-36) are eligible for appointment as Category M or P Graduate Faculty, provided that mentorship of graduate students is an expected part of their regular duties.
+Current clinical/teaching/practice faculty (who hold titles described in Chapter 3335-7) are eligible for appointment as Category M Graduate Faculty.
 Graduate Faculty accept the responsibilities of that role as detailed in Section 12.4.
 Faculty title definitions are established by the university’s Board of Trustees in its Bylaws and Rules (see Chapter 3335-5-19 for more information).

 Emeritus Faculty.
 The designation “emeritus” may be conferred at retirement upon recommendation by the regular faculty member’s chair, dean, and the executive vice president and provost.
 See 3335-5-19.
 Emeritus Faculty who remain active in research and scholarship must request the Graduate School to retain their graduate faculty status.
 The request must be based on the same criteria used by the Graduate Studies Committee to appoint regular Graduate Faculty and must be approved by the Graduate Studies Committee, the department chair, and the dean of the college.
 The request must specify a fixed term, not to exceed five years, after which it may be extended by another request following the same process.
 Emeritus faculty who retain graduate faculty status accept all responsibilities of that role as detailed in Section 12.4.
 Emeritus faculty who do not request to retain graduate faculty status are subject to the rules pertaining to faculty who retire or leave the university under the Continuing Graduate Committee Service policy.